SH801/haselwimmer/TESTREADME.md

 the encrypted card key is deleted for security reasons.

 ### Decryption.java
-'Decryption' class handles decryption of the encrypted card key.
+The 'Decryption' class handles decryption of the encrypted card key.
 Based on "Interoperable AES encryption with Java and JavaScript" https://github.com/mpetersen/aes-example

 ### FallbackService.java
-'FallbackService' class accesses a web service to retrieve a value based on the Mifare ID of the card.
+The 'FallbackService' class accesses a web service to retrieve a value based on the Mifare ID of the card.
 The web service should provide the information in JSON format as:

 ```
 {"status":"XXX","data":"value"}